PhD, University of California, San Diego

 Fellowship awarded to support work towards a PhD in Music Composition at University of California, San Diego

 CAROLYN CHEN was born in New Jersey and lives in Los Angeles.
-Her parents are from Taiwan.
-They are naturalized US citizens and live in San Jose, California.
+Her parents are naturalized US citizens from Taiwan who live in San Jose, California.

 Carolyn has made music for supermarket, demolition district, and the dark.
 Her work reconfigures the everyday to retune habits of our ears through sound, text, light, and movement.